 Seattle has a light rail that provides access to Seattle International Airport and the downtown area.
-It’s not as extensive as other nearby cities like Portland, but there’s also an extensive bus system that you can take all around the city.
+It’s not as extensive as other nearby cities like Portland, but there’s also a bus system that you can take all around the city.
 You don’t really need a car, and can always use ride share programs and public transportation to get everywhere without the hassle of having to worry about parking.
 There are also inexpensive Washington State ferries that you can hop on to take to nearby islands like Bainbridge.

 Where to Stay in Seattle

-Staying near the downtown/waterfront area is ideal for visiting Seattle, since you’ll be in walking distance to most of the major sights.
+For your Seattle itinerary 3 days, staying near the downtown/waterfront area is ideal for visiting Seattle, since you’ll be in walking distance to most of the major sights.
 Central neighborhoods include, downtown, Bellmont, Queen Anne, and South Lake Union.

 This chain hotel is a great option for those looking for a cheaper lodging option that is centrally located.
 The Space Needle is an easy walk away, as well as the waterfront.
 The clean, spacious rooms (including suite options) are ideal for a home away from home.
 A hot breakfast is included.